Get your home holiday-ready 🎄 SEE ALL IDEAS

 The lifespan of a septic tank treatment determines how long it remains effective.
 Most treatments come in once-monthly doses, but they can also come in 3-, 4-, 6- or 12-month doses.
 There are also single-use treatments intended for treating clogs.

-If you think you would have trouble remembering to treat your septic tank monthly, it may help to find a product with a lifespan that matches up with holidays or significant events.
+If you think you’d have trouble remembering to treat your septic tank monthly, it may help to find a product with a lifespan that matches up with holidays or significant events.
 For example, if you have a product with a 3-month lifespan, you can use quarterly events as reminders to treat the tank, such as Christmas and the New Year, Easter, Independence Day, and Labor Day.

 Eco-Friendly Assets

-The natural system within your septic tank works better with eco-friendly products, meaning that you don’t have to sacrifice efficacy for ecological conscientiousness.
+The natural system within your septic tank works better with eco-friendly products, meaning you don’t have to sacrifice efficacy for ecological conscientiousness.
 Look for treatment products that are completely organic and that do not contain phosphate or formaldehyde, as these chemicals are extremely harmful to the ecosystem.

 Odor

-Clogs in your septic system need to be treated and dissolved quickly to prevent damage; continued buildup of solid waste in the pipes; and strong, unpleasant smells that can permeate the floor and walls of your home.
+Clogs in your septic system need to be treated and dissolved quickly to prevent damage, continued buildup of solid waste in the pipes, and strong, unpleasant smells that can permeate the floor and walls of your home.
 As the clog is dissolving, the unpleasant aroma rising from your pipes may get worse, and will likely linger after the pipes are clear.

 To reduce this nose-wrinkling situation, consider a septic tank treatment to break down the clog that includes odor-control or odor-reduction features.